DougLau/footile/README.md

 # footile
-A fast 2D graphics library written in Rust
+A fast 2D vector graphics library written in Rust